- What Is a License?

 - What are some legal considerations when entering into a franchise or license agreement?

-4 Key Differences of Franchise and License: Which One is Best for you?
+- 4 Key Differences of Franchise and License

-There are several misleading differences between franchising and licensing.
-The main difference is that by a franchise agreement, the franchisee is entitled to use the franchisor’s trademark and operate in compliance with brand standards, but by entering into a license agreement, the licensee only has the right to use the licensor’s trademark and won’t learn about its standards and know-how.
+The main difference between a franchise agreement and a license agreement is that a franchisee can use the franchisor’s trademark and comply with brand standards.
+Still, by entering into a license agreement, the licensee only has the right to use the licensor’s trademark and won’t learn about its standards and know-how.

-Since these two terms may seem a bit alike, for avoiding any confusion, first we should define franchise agreements and then turn them into their differences.
+Since these terms may seem similar, to avoid confusion, we have defined franchise agreements and then turned them into their differences.

 What Is a License?

-As defined by the Legal Information Institute; “a license is a permission granted by a qualified authority permitting a licensee to do something that would otherwise be prohibited.”
-By entering into a license agreement, the licensee will be entitled to use or benefit from a trademark, technology, or other legal rights, for example, a drug company may grant another company the right to use its patented formula for manufacturing that drug.
+As defined by the Legal Information Institute, “a license is permission granted by a qualified authority permitting a licensee to do something that would otherwise be prohibited.”
+By entering into a license agreement, the licensee will be entitled to use or benefit from a trademark, technology, or other legal rights.
+For example, a drug company may grant another company the right to use its patented formula for manufacturing that drug.

-The license agreement will restrict what the licensee can and cannot do with the licensed asset, but as opposed to the franchise agreement, it does not allow the licensor to exert control over the overall operations of the licensee’s business.
+The license agreement will restrict what the licensee can and cannot do with the licensed asset.
+Still, as opposed to the franchise agreement, it does not allow the licensor to control the overall operations of the licensee’s business.

 A famous example of licensing agreement was the one between Nestle and Starbucks; In May 2018, Nestle (the licensee) agreed to pay $7.15 billion in cash to Starbucks (the licensor) for exclusive rights to sell Starbucks’ products (single-serve coffee, teas, bagged beans, etc.).